 Today our service area stretches across 11 counties of North Texas, encompassing over 7600 square miles serving 150,000 blind and visually impaired.
 Additionally, we are the largest employer of people who are blind and visually impaired in North Texas; manufacturing and assembling over 300 items right here in Dallas.
 The Dallas Lighthouse for the Blind also provides assistive training and client support services to thousands in the community.
 Given the growth projections of North Texas, our client population is expected to double to 300,000 in the next 10 years.
 Statistically, 60% of U.S. people blind and visually impaired are unemployed, 30% live below poverty.
 We recognize we still have a great challenge before us!

-So, on our 85th birthday we have bold actions to share about our beloved Dallas Lighthouse and what it is doing to ensure longevity and that it meets the demands of growth with a substantially upgraded level of care for all blind and visually impaired we serve.
+So, on our 85th birthday we shared the steps we have taken at our beloved Dallas Lighthouse to ensure longevity and that it meets the demands of growth with a substantially upgraded level of care for all blind and visually impaired we serve.

-- Since last year we have increased our workforce by 17%; all of which were blind or vision impaired positions.
+- From 2015 to 2016 we increased our workforce by 17%; all of which were blind or vision impaired positions.
 As a result, our community impact has grown by $6.3M year-over-year.

-- Creating a new concierge client services area on the first floor of the Dallas Lighthouse on Capitol Avenue that will significantly increase our capabilities in adaptive technology, orientation & mobility, career services & coaching, apprenticeship programs in sewing and contact management, financial literacy, senior support services (SOS), and social engagement & health activities.
+- Created a new concierge client services area on the first floor of the Dallas Lighthouse on Capitol Avenue that will significantly increase our capabilities in adaptive technology, orientation and mobility, career services and coaching, apprenticeship programs in sewing and contact management, financial literacy, senior support services (SOS), and social engagement and health activities.

 - All manufacturing work processes have been reflowed using value stream engineering.